Tashkent: Kazakh ruled period

-In 1598, Kazakh Taukeel Khan was at war with the Khanate of Bukhara.
+In 1598, Kazakh Tauekel Khan was at war with the Khanate of Bukhara.
 The Bukhara troops sent against him were defeated by Kazakhs in the battle between Tashkent and Samarkand.
 During the reign of Yesim-Khan, a peace treaty was concluded between Bukhara and Kazakhs, according to which Kazakhs abandoned Samarkand, but left behind Tashkent, Turkestan and a number of Syr Darya cities.

 Yesim-Khan ruled the Kazakh Khanate from 1598 to 1628, his main merit was that he managed to unite the Kazakh khanate.

-The city was part of Kazakh Khanate between 1598-1723.
+The city was part of Kazakh Khanate between 1598 and 1723.

 Tashkent state

 In 1784, Yunus Khoja, the ruler of the dakha (district) Shayhantahur, united the entire city under his rule and created an independent Tashkent state (1784-1807), which by the beginning of the 19th century seized vast lands.

 Kokand Khanate

 In 1809, Tashkent was annexed to the Khanate of Kokand.
 At the time, Tashkent had a population of around 100,000 and was considered the richest city in Central Asia.

 Under the Kokand domination, Tashkent was surrounded by a moat and an adobe battlement (about 20 kilometers long) with 12 gates.
 It prospered greatly through trade with Russia but chafed under Kokand's high taxes.
 The Tashkent clergy also favored the clergy of Bukhara over that of Kokand.
 However, before the Emir of Bukhara could capitalize on this discontent, the Russian army arrived.